Zachary-R-Wilson/Food-Deserts-and-Topeka/README.md

 # About The Project
-Teaming up with <a href="https://unitedwaytopeka.org/">United Way</a>, a group and I where asked a question: In areas with higher median household income, will there be more food resources available in that area than areas with lower median income?
+Teaming up with <a href="https://unitedwaytopeka.org/">United Way</a>, a group and I were asked a question: In areas with higher median household income, will there be more food resources available in that area than areas with lower median income?
 <br>
 <br>